 In many cases, you can control a window AC unit’s fan speed with the turn of a dial.
 The speed of the fan affects how quickly the cool air spreads throughout the room.

 The higher the fan speed, the faster your room will cool down.

-Window AC cooling power is typically measured in British thermal units, or BTUs.
+Window AC cooling power is typically measured in British Thermal Units (BTUs).
 The more cool air you desire, the more BTUs you want.